PolarGoose/BluetoothDevicePairing/README.md

 Console utility to discover and pair Bluetooth and Bluetooth Low Energy devices.

 # Note on connecting to Bluetooth devices
-If you pair a device which is not already paired, the utility will also connect to it (this is default behaviour of Windows Bluetooth API)<br>
+If you pair a device that is not already paired, the utility will also connect to it (this is the default behavior of Windows Bluetooth API)<br>
-However, if device is paired but not connected, the pairing will fail.<br>
+However, the pairing will fail if a device is paired but not connected.<br>
-Unfortunately, currently it is not possible to simulate what "Connect" button from Windows `Bluetooth and Other devices` dialog does.
+Unfortunately, it is impossible to simulate what the "Connect" button from Windows `Bluetooth and Other devices` dialog does.
 More details can be found here: [How to connect to a paired audio Bluetooth device](https://stackoverflow.com/questions/62502414/how-to-connect-to-a-paired-audio-bluetooth-device-using-windows-uwp-api).
 Specifically, [here](https://github.com/inthehand/32feet/issues/132#issuecomment-1019786324) I have described my failed attempts to implement this functionality.<br>

 # System requirements